softwarespot/jquery-handlebars/README.md

 A jQuery plugin for taking the strain out of using the wonderful [Handlebars](http://handlebarsjs.com/) template framework

 ## Warning
-Documentation is to be finalised on 2015/08/06, though the plugin is fully stable to start using in productions environments.
+Documentation is to be finalised by 2015/08/06, though the plugin is fully stable to start using in production environments.
 The code is also heavily documented, if you feel this README is lacking somewhat.

 ## What is jQuery-handlebars?

 How many times have you found yourself writing the following over and over again in your project?
 Quite laborious isn't it?
-Isn't using a template framework meant to make our developing lives a little easier?
+Surely using a template framework is meant to make our "developing" lives a little easier?
 Instead of repeating the same things over and over again.
 ```javascript

     // Cache the jQuery object of where to append the template